m1lkweed/simple-progress-bar/README.md

 # simple-progress-bar
-A simple progress bar in C
+A simple progress bar in C. If you use this in a project let me know!